IHE/ITI.SeR/SeR.md

 <!-- Dmytro: The paragraph below is moved from section 39.3, the word "mandatory"
 originally present there is removed. -->

-SeR Actors are involved in an XDS document sharing infrastructure.
-The groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.
-The grouping between the XDS Document Registry and the Authorization Decisions Manager is needed to leave the protocols and semantics of the Authorization Request transaction unspecified.
-The Authorization Decisions Manager needs metadata, entity identification, policies applicable etc.
+In this use-case the groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.

+This use-case assumes that Authorization Decisions require the metadata of the documents requested and groups the XDS Document Registry and the Authorization Decisions Manager for simplicity.

 ![Figure 39.4.2.1-1: SeR Actor Diagram with XDS Actor Groupings](assets/images/SeR_Actor_Diagram.png) _Figure 39.4.2.1-1: SeR Actor Diagram with XDS Actor Groupings_